HydroModPy/HydroModPy/docs/developers/calibration_guide.md

   `[data.piezometry]` for head) is populated.
 - **MODFLOW-6 + calibration de discharge.** The extractor in
   `hydromodpy.calibration.metrics` currently covers MODFLOW-NWT only;
   MODFLOW-6 returns `NaN`.
-Scheduled as future work — use MODFLOW-NWT in the meantime or plug in a custom extractor via §10.
+Scheduled as future work: use MODFLOW-NWT in the meantime or plug in a custom extractor via §10.
 - **Oublier `workflow = "calibration"`.** `hmp run` then treats the TOML as a simulation and runs `K` exactly once with its default